 A fault along a transmission line roughly 10 miles north of Wasilla took two Chugach power-generation units offline, according to Hasquet, triggering a “load shedding” event as the Railbelt utilities cut power to some members.
 Both utilities reported most power restored in about 90 minutes.

 Hasquet said crews traveled along the transmission line Monday night but couldn’t immediately find the source of the fault, which can often be contact with tree branches or wildlife.
-On Tuesday morning, an aerial survey was following up on that search.
+An aerial survey of the line Tuesday did not find any obvious problems.

 The outage affected about half of Chugach’s roughly 92,000 members, as well as some local traffic lights during Anchorage’s evening commute, but Hasquet said claims on social media of the entire city losing power during the outage were untrue.